 We performed routine cleaning of high-touch surfaces, especially activity equipment like tennis rackets and canoe paddles.
 A dispenser with hand sanitizer was attached to a building or tree at every activity.
 Campers and staff sanitized their hands at the beginning and end of each activity period.

 In order to expand our camper health and safety efforts even further, the number of medical staff was increased to allow us to care for any potential cases of Covid-19.
 Our protocols included a separate location from the Health Center where a camper or staff member could receive care if they were suspected of having Covid-19.
 We also performed daily temperature checks on every person at camp for the first two weeks.

 All our meals were eaten outside at picnic tables near the lake.
 “Families” sat together at every meal.
 When inside the dining hall getting their food, everyone wore masks.
 They took them off once they returned to their tables.
 All food was served by staff, wearing masks and gloves, or was in packaged individual servings.
 None of these measures stopped our food service staff from preparing the delicious meals our campers and staff have come to expect.

-Camp this past summer looked different than in previous years.
+Camp in 2020 looked different than in previous years.
 These changes certainly affected the experience for both campers and staff, but we are extremely proud of running a Covid-19 free camp in 2020, and know that our campers appreciated more than ever the ability to be with their friends, outside, in a safe setting.